 - Please do not hang around or congregate in the hallways, front of building, lounges or kitchens - you must keep a safe distance from people at all times

-Please remember the current advice from the government is:
+Please follow the current advice from the government.

 Advice for landlords and tenants

 You should provide hand sanitizer and soap if a member of an HMO household is self-isolating to limit the risk of transmission.
-For advice see the government's cleaning advice.
+See the government's cleaning advice.

 The Government has put a number of measures in place to help people financially including landlords.
 Lenders will make sure support is available where needed.

 If you have a Buy to Let mortgage you will be protected by a 3 month mortgage payment holiday.